 Warm weather is on the way, y’all.
 Embrace the blossoming flowers, sunlit brunches, and open-air happy hours while temperature allows.
-Read on to discover our top 45 things to do in Houston this April!
-[Featured image: @oagraphicdesigner]
+Read on to discover our top 75 things to do in Houston this April!

-You can still experience an absolutely magical (and safe) winter here in Houston, and part of that is thanks to the amazing outdoor spaces the city has to offer.
-Luckily, Fever Originals is bringing its wildly popular Candlelight concert series to a beautiful open-air venue for the season.
+Experience a magical spring here in Houston thanks to the amazing indoor and outdoor venues the city has to offer.
+Luckily, Fever Originals has brought its popular Candlelight concert series to beautiful venues for the season with concerts.
+Highlights include:

 Artwork from the iconic post-impressionist painter Vincent Van Gogh will come to life in a 360-degree digital spectacle that’ll illuminate and transform the physical space into a fully immersive exhibit.
 You’ll see Van Gogh’s work take over the walls and encompass your surroundings through the lenses of several dozen projectors, hyper-realistic VR headsets, or a mix of both.

 6. Dine in the Dark

 Ever wondered what it is like to eat in the dark?
 Eminent psychologists have been advocating dining in the dark as the ultimate taste experience for many years.
 Studies show that 80 percent of people eat with their eyes; with that sense eliminated, the theory is that the other senses—namely taste and smell—take over to elevate your meal to a whole new level.
 After donning your blindfold in the darkened, candlelit room, you’ll soon realise that focusing on taste and smell alone can be a truly enlightening experience—provided you’re not afraid of the dark!

 7. Visit the Hidden Slice Of Mexico in East End